Milton Hershey School: School structure

 The school is split into three cohorts: pre-K through 4th grade, 5th through 8th grade, and 9th through 12th grade.
 As of 2020, there are 180 student homes, each with 8 to 12 students of the same gender and similar age, and each led by house parents.
 Upon entering 5th grade, students begin the Career and Technical Education program, which provides activities tailored to students' specialized interests.
 The school offers college scholarships for some students and has special partnerships with about twenty colleges for student transitions.
 85 to 90 percent of students continue to post-secondary education.
 In 2024, the school introduced ‘theme homes’ where high school students of similar interests live together and engage in experiential learning about potential career options.

 Admissions

-According to the school's website, students are admitted on five criteria: having a family income less than twice the federal poverty level, being age 4 to 15, having an IQ over 80, lacking serious behavioral problems, and being able to "benefit from the school's program".
+According to the school's website, students are admitted on five criteria: having a family income less than three times the federal poverty level, being age 4 to 15, having an IQ over 80, lacking serious behavioral problems, and being able to "benefit from the school's program".
 The school is cost-free for students.
 As of 2021, 73 percent of students are from the state of Pennsylvania.
 The acceptance rate is low, around 14% in 1991.
 Each year, an average of 12.5% of the student population leaves, mostly by graduating or being removed by their parents.
 A quarter to a third of departures are expulsions.